 For some of us, we find that our personal work becomes secondary to our work of ‘being our own receptionist’. read more…

-It keeps us in touch with friends far and near.
-It gets us invited to all kinds of interesting events.
+I love that it keeps me in touch with friends far and near.
+It gets me invited to all kinds of interesting events.

-Plus it gives us a way to build and sustain friendships with people who we wouldn’t get to see otherwise.
+Plus it gives me a way to build and sustain friendships with people who I wouldn’t get to see otherwise.

-But Facebook is not the way we stay in touch with our client base.
+But Facebook is not the way I stay in touch with my client base.

-So, while we love Facebook, we love newsletters more.
+So, while I love Facebook, I love newsletters more.
 Here’s why:

 At some stage, many of us experience discomfort around marketing ourselves and our businesses.
 Perhaps we feel that it’s mercenary; perhaps we feel it’s in conflict with our values and principles to help others; perhaps, we simply just don’t know how it can work for us or where to begin.